Azure pre-migration assessment tools

 - List of applications and application owners.
 You will need to validate how each application is going to be treated when migrating to the cloud, i.e. whether the application will be moved as is (lift and shift) or modernized to come closer to cloud native state.

-- General security and network security requirements
+- General application, data, operating system and network security requirements

-- Identity and access management requirements
+- Identity and access management (IAM) requirements

 - Governance, privacy, and compliance requirements.
 The governance aspect covers all cloud policies and scripting logic which are applied in the existing solution and which may control the operations of each deployed resource (e.g. cloud resource power on/off triggers, minimum/maximum autoscaling limits, etc).

-- Minimum SLA and maximum service downtime requirements
+- Minimum SLA and maximum service downtime requirements.

 - Upon receipt of the technical assessment questionnaire, you should create a high-level design (including an as-is analysis) for mapping the existing resources to Azure equivalent resources in the case of a migration.
 Based on the Azure high-level design, you should also create Azure cost estimations (using Azure pricing calculator and Azure TCO calculator) for one or more feasible migration scenarios.
 This will help your customer understand their design options and make a decision as to the final design.
 Make use of the Azure Architecture Center and utilize existing Azure reference architectures as the baseline for your final custom design and create your logical and physical infrastructure diagrams.